Energi People Insights | Guidance for Job Seekers | Market Insights

-If you’ve previously registered with Energi People, update your details with a refreshed CV and contact us to have a chat about your requirements.
-In between passive and active candidates are ‘casual’ candidates, people like you who want a highly selective search where only opportunities that tick your specific needs are presented.
+If you’ve previously registered with Energi People, update your details with a refreshed CV and contact us to have a chat about your updated requirements.
 Your criteria can be as specific as you want.
 For example, you may only be interested in working for certain companies or in a specific location.

 Attending industry events and building your professional network is a good way to find out about unadvertised jobs that might be exactly what you want.
-Networking will also help you explore different companies, get a better idea if they are a cultural fit, and also find out how secure people’s jobs are.
-One of the biggest concerns candidates tell us about is the ‘last in, first out’ scenario where having left a company to progress their career, cost saving initiatives result in staffing cuts.
-By networking with people who work at a variety of different companies, you’ll get a better idea of how secure a potential job might be.
+Networking will also help you explore different companies or get a better idea if they are a cultural fit.

-Tailor your LinkedIn profile for the type of role you might be interested in.
+Tailor your LinkedIn profile for the type of role your interested in.
 This will help recruiters find you, but also reduce the number of approaches from people with unsuitable roles.
-Most passive candidates have out of date LinkedIn profiles, they probably last updated them when they secured their current role.
-If you’re looking for promotion and career progression, it’s a good idea to tweak your profile to that role rather than the one you’re in.
+Most passive candidates have out of date LinkedIn profiles, so If you’re looking for promotion and career progression, it’s a good idea to tweak your profile to that role rather than the one you’re in.